Joshni86/Based-64/README.md

 **Peak Hacker things basically~~**

 And in our case, we are hiding text in the "UNUSED BITS" of a Base64 encoding.
-Now this is understable, but the problem is,\
+Now this is understandable, but the problem is,\
  **HOW IN THE WORLD ARE WE SUPPOSED TO GET THE MESSAGE FROM THESE UNUSED BITS?!**

 (If you studied crypto or encoding or something and you understand how bits and everything works, this should be quite easy)